1134742323/starter-academic-2/content/post/Zihan gave a talk in The 4th National Symposium on Geotechnical Constitutive Theory/index.md

 # - Demo
 # - 教程
 ---
-The talk content is entitled ‘{{< hl >}}The constitutive of virtual internal bond considering time effect and its application in the analysis of oil and gas reservoir evolution{{< hl >}}’.
+The talk content is entitled ‘{{< hl >}}The constitutive of virtual internal bond considering time effect and its application in the analysis of oil and gas reservoir evolution{{< /hl >}}’.
 You are welcome to download the content attached blow.
 - 👉 {{% staticref "media/The constitutive of VIB considering time effect.pdf" "newtab" %}}Download the talk content{{% /staticref %}}

 {{< figure src="Proof of Participation.png" caption="Fig.1 Proof of Participation1" >}}